bodiddlie/bodiddlie.github.io/_posts/2016-06-21-ng-2-toh-with-ngrx-suite.md

 Angular 2, check out the [docs](https://angular.io/docs/ts/latest/guide/webpack.html).

 One other quick difference from the Tour of Heroes tutorial is that for my backend http calls, I'm using the node package [json-server](https://github.com/typicode/json-server).
-By using this in conjunction with a webpack-dev-server configuration, I can proxy all calls to `/api/*` to the `json-server` instance.
+Using this in conjunction with a webpack-dev-server configuration allows me to proxy all calls to `/api/*` to the `json-server` instance.
 This serves up data from a simple JSON file.
-I found this method to be great in the project I've been working on as I can mock out my backend API without having to spin up IIS express (the backend for that is a ASP.NET Web API project).
+I found this method to be useful in the project I'm working on as I can mock out my backend API without having to spin up IIS express (the backend for that is a ASP.NET Web API project).

 ### Taking Action
 ---
 At the heart of ngrx/store is the Action.
 By dispatching actions to the store, the state of our application is updated.
-There are any number of ways to construct actions and dispatch them; they are, after all, just simple objects with a `type` and a `payload` property.
+There are many ways to construct actions and dispatch them.
+They are, after all just simple objects with a `type` and a `payload` property.
 The [ngrx example app](https://github.com/ngrx/example-app) uses a structure that may seem verbose, but I feel is very extensible and easy to maintain.
 Here's the contents of our Tour of Heroes actions: